Arteriovenous Fistula Creation For Hemodialysis

 - En Espanol

 An arteriovenous fistula (AVF) is a surgical connection of an artery to a vein.
-This is a common procedure if you need hemodialysis.
-Hemodialysis is a treatment for kidney failure.
-It uses a machine that works like your kidneys to clean waste from your blood.
-The fistula is usually done on your nondominant arm.
-If you are right-handed, the AVF will be created on your left arm.
-The AVF is the bridge for blood to go into the hemodialysis machine.
-Blood will go out from and come back to the AVF after being cleaned by the hemodialysis machine.
+This is a common procedure for hemodialysis.
+The fistula is usually done on the nondominant arm.
+For example, if you are right-handed, the AVF will be created on your left arm.
+Blood will go out from and come back to the AVF after it is cleaned by the hemodialysis machine.

-Surgery to make an arteriovenous fistula carries certain risks.
 You may bleed more than expected or get an infection.
 You could have trouble breathing or get blood clots.
-You could have an allergic reaction to anesthesia medicine.
-Your caregivers will watch you closely for these problems.
 You may have continued pain or swelling after the surgery.
-Sometimes the surgery may not be successful and need to be done again.
-If you do not have surgery, the pain or symptoms you have may get worse.
-Call or ask your caregiver if you are worried or have more questions about your surgery.
+The surgery may not be successful and may need to be done again.
+If you do not have surgery, your symptoms may get worse.

 The week before your surgery: